GhentCDH/Python-db-dev/README.md

 The Python environment is managed by PDM, a python dependency manager.
 The script connects via `SQLAlchemy` - an ORM  - to the database which is accessed via a connection string which is configured via the `.env` and looks like `postgresql://exampleuser:examplepass@database/test`.

 To format Python code via the ruff formatter, execute `pdm run ruff format src`.
-Ruff is also add as a pdm dependency.
+Ruff is also added as a pdm dependency.

 The python image is based of the standard Python docker image but adds a couple of extra packages to interact with the database and installs the pdm manager.